luisgarciar/3D-bin-packing/README.md

 ## Packing engine
 The module `packing_engine` (located in `src/packing_engine.py`) implements the `Container` and `Box` objects that are used in the Gym environment.
 To add custom features (for example, to allow rotations), see the documentation of this module.

+## Demo notebooks
+A demo notebook implementing the heuristic-based method 'First Fit Decreasing' is available in the `nb` folder.

 ## Unit tests
 The folder `tests` contains unit tests to be run with pytest.